 There’s nothing wrong with hiding veggies from time to time, and some Nurture Life meals do it too.
-Our Mac & Cheese with Butternut Squash, for instance, hides pureed butternut squash in the cheesy sauce.
+Our Mac & Cheese with Hidden Butternut Squash, for instance, hides pureed butternut squash in the cheesy sauce.
 But most of our meals are about showcasing veggies and enhancing them with different sauces, seasonings and flavor combinations.

 3. Make “Grown-Up” Food Kid-Friendly

 At least some of the fun of conventional kids meals comes not from the foods themselves but rather the presentation.
 (Happy Meal toys, anyone?)
 If your little one is hesitant to try new foods, you can always jazz up the presentation without changing the core ingredients!

 Make lunch or dinner more kid-friendly by serving it on a themed plate with matching tableware or offering your kid’s choice of picky eater tools.
 Kids dinner ideas for picky eaters can include dusting broccoli with Parmesan “snow” or making a game out of dipping veggies in Greek yogurt dressing.

 4. Get Your Kid Involved